-He commenced androgen deprivation therapy (ADT) with an anti-androgen agent followed by luteinizing hormone-releasing hormone (LHRH) agonist in 2008, followed by a course of external beam radiation therapy delivered with a dose of 7000 cGy in 35 fractions.
+He commenced and rogen-deprivation therapy (ADT) with an anti-androgen agent followed by luteinizing hormonereleasing hormone (LHRH) agonist in 2008, followed by a course of external beam radiation therapy delivered with a dose of 7000 cGy in 35 fractions.
 His PSA nadir in 2009 was 0.1 ng/mL.
-After 2 years of ADT, he opted for intermittent androgen suppression and his LHRH injections were stopped.
-He remained clinically well until a follow up visit in July 2012, when he was found to have a painless testicular mass associated with vague paresthesia not corresponding to a specific dermatomal distribution.
-He denied any other neurologic, urinary, or constitutional symptoms.
-At the time, he had been off ADT for 18 months, and his PSA was 2.8 ng/mL.
-Scrotal ultrasound revealed the presence of tumour concerning for malignancy [Figure 1], and he underwent a left radical orchiectomy in August 2012.
-Pathologic examination revealed five nodules of metastatic adenocarcinoma (the largest measuring 4 mm) that involved the testicular hilum and epididymis [Figures 2-4].
-The tumour possessed the morphologic and immunohistochemical features (positive for PSA and prostatic acid phosphatase, and negative for CK7, CK20, CD117, PLAP, AFP, CD30, and inhibin) of prostatic adenocarcinoma.
+After two years of ADT, he opted for intermittent androgen suppression and his LHRH injections were stopped.
+He remained clinically well until a followup visit in July 2012, when he was found to have a painless testicular mass associated with vague paresthesia not corresponding to a specific dermatomal distribution.
+He denied any other neurological, urinary, or constitutional symptoms.
+At the time, he had been off ADT for 18 months and his PSA was 2.8 ng/mL.
+Scrotal ultrasound revealed the presence of tumour concerning for malignancy (Fig. 1) and he underwent a left radical orchiectomy in August 2012.
+Pathological examination revealed five nodules of metastatic adenocarcinoma (the largest measuring 4 mm) that involved the testicular hilum and epididymis (Figs. 2-4).
+The tumour possessed the morphological and immunohistochemical features (positive for PSA and prostatic acid phosphatase, and negative for CK7, CK20, CD117, PLAP, AFP, CD30, and inhibin) of prostatic adenocarcinoma.
 CT scan of the abdomen and pelvis and a bone scan were negative for other metastatic disease.
-His post-operative PSA was 0.1 ng/mL; however it slowly rose to 12.7 ng/mL in February 2015.
-He recommenced ADT, and stopped in January 2016 when his PSA became undetectable.
+His postoperative PSA was 0.1 ng/mL; however, it slowly rose to 12.7 ng/mL in February 2015.
+He recommenced ADT and stopped in January 2016 when his PSA became undetectable.
 His recent PSA from October 2016 was 0.3 ng/mL and he remains asymptomatic.